publishpress/PublishPress-Authors/readme.txt

 == Usage ==

-* Go to admin page, click on the "Authors" menu and create new author profiles.
+* Go to the admin page, click on the "Authors" menu and create new author profiles;
 * Go to write a new post and you'll see the box for selecting multiple authors in the sidebar.

 == Changelog ==